US Navy fires warning shots in new tense encounter with Iran

 Iran did not immediately acknowledge the incident.

-The Navy said the USS Firebolt fired the warning shots after three fast-attack Guard vessels came within 68 yards (62 meters) of it and the U.S. Coast Guard patrol boat USCGC Baranoff.
+The Navy said the USS Firebolt fired the warning shots after three fast-attack Guard vessels came within 62 meters of it and the U.S. Coast Guard patrol boat USCGC Baranoff.

 “The U.S. crews issued multiple warnings via bridge-to-bridge radio and loud-hailer devices, but the (Guard) vessels continued their close range maneuvers,” said Cmdr.
 Rebecca Rebarich, a spokeswoman for the Mideast-based 5th Fleet.
 “The crew of Firebolt then fired warning shots, and the (Guard) vessels moved away to a safe distance from the U.S. vessels.”